-The last two weeks on this health journey have been extra difficult for both my husband and me.
 In my Anything Is Possible post from October 2024, I discussed the importance of being open to suggestions, recommendations, and constructive feedback, but only from people who are sitting in the trenches with us — my medical team, our mental health provider, and our inner circle of trusted truth tellers who are active participants in our daily life.
-And, this belief has been reaffirmed time and time again on my journey.
+And, this belief has been reaffirmed time and time again on this health journey.
 I frequently ask for feedback and assistance from the people who truly know me and have a deep understanding of my lived experience, and I frequently disregard unsolicited feedback and advice from the people who don’t.

-I recently decided that my main doctor now knows both me and the details of my lived experience well enough for me to ask for her perspective on my health journey.
-At the end of our appointment on Wednesday, I told her that I know what I see from my perspective, but I wanted feedback from her about my health journey.
+I recently decided that my main doctor now knows both me and the details of my lived experience well enough for me to ask for her perspective on my health journey, and this week was a great time to inquire since the last two weeks have been extra difficult for both my husband and me.
+At the end of our appointment with her on Tuesday, I told her that I know what I see from my perspective, but I wanted feedback from her about my health journey.
 I did not offer much of an explanation for my inquiry, because I didn’t want to influence her response.
 This is what she said:

 1) I am one of the most resilient patients she has had in her entire career.
 Her career has mostly involved helping people who have complex cases, and I am near the very top of her list in the area of resilience.